dataPulverizer/glmSolver/README.md

   - [ ] v.
 Implement parallel solver algorithms.
     - [x] 1.
 1-D block representation of matrices.
     - [ ] 2.
 2-D block representation of matrices.
   - [ ] vi.
-Include gradient descent solver.
+Include gradient descent solver - *currently working on this* .
   - [ ] vii.
 Look for further performance optimization, use **packed** format for symmetric matrix calls which would require fewer computations and could make a difference for problems with a large number of parameters.
   - [ ] viii.
 Implement data synthesis functions for GLM.
 Use Chapter 5 of Hardin & Hilbe and use this for benchmarking.
 So that users can demo without data dependancy.
   - [ ] ix.
 Implement L-BFGS solver options.
   - [ ] x.
 Include a sparse solver?
+  - [ ] xi.
+Is there a case for substituting D's `new T[]` notation for the initialiaztion used [here](https://gist.github.com/dataPulverizer/4897b01a8cb501eae8107c4220e36a82) which is faster for initilizations especially for non default values and can be parallelised.
 - [ ] 3.
 Implement memory and disk blocked matrix structure in Julia & D and
          integrate them with your current algorithm.
 Creating a generic interface that could contend with any data structure with the right methods returning the right types to the function(s).
 - [ ] 4.
 Implement or adapt the current GLM algorithm to work with the memory and disk based blocked matrix data structures - Done for memory.